fivetran/dbt_salesforce_formula_utils/README.md

 ```
 **Args:**
 * `source_table` (required): The table with which you are joining the formula fields.
-* `source_name` (optional, default 'salesforce'): The dbt source containing the table you want to join with formula fields.
+* `source_name` (optional, default = `'salesforce'`): The dbt source containing the table you want to join with formula fields.
 Must also contain the `fivetran_formula` table.
-* `fields_to_include` (optional, default is none): If a users wishes to only run the formula fields macro for designated fields then they may be applied within this variable.
+* `fields_to_include` (optional, default = `none`): If a users wishes to only run the formula fields macro for designated fields then they may be applied within this variable.
 This variable will ensure the model only generates the sql for the designated fields.
-* `full_statement_version` (optional, default is true): Allows a user to leverage the `fivetran_formula_table` version of the macro which will generate the formula fields via the complete sql statement, rather than individual formulas being generated within the macro.
+* `full_statement_version` (optional, default = `true`): Allows a user to leverage the `fivetran_formula_table` version of the macro which will generate the formula fields via the complete sql statement, rather than individual formulas being generated within the macro.
-* `using_quoted_identifiers` (optional, default is false): For warehouses with case sensitivity enabled this argument **must** be set to `true` in order for the underlying macros within this project to properly compile and execute successfully.
+* `using_quoted_identifiers` (optional, default = `false`): For warehouses with case sensitivity enabled this argument **must** be set to `true` in order for the underlying macros within this project to properly compile and execute successfully.
-* `materialization` (optional, default is `view`): By default the model will be materialized as a view.
+* `materialization` (optional, default = `view`): By default the model will be materialized as a view.
 If you would like to materialize as a table, you can adjust using this argument.
 > Note: If you populate the `fields_to_include` argument then the package will exclusively look for those fields.
 If you have designated a field to be excluded within the `sfdc_exclude_formulas` variable, then this will be ignored and the field will be included in the final model.
 ----

-### Automation bash script: sfdc_formula_model_automation.sh ([source](sfdc_formula_model_automation.sh))
+## Automation bash script: sfdc_formula_model_automation.sh ([source](sfdc_formula_model_automation.sh))
 This bash script is intended to be used in order to automatically create the desired salesforce models via the command line within your dbt project.
 This bash script will generate a model file within your dbt project that contains the [sfdc_formula_view](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/macros/sfdc_formula_view.sql) macro for the appropriately defined table(s).
 In order for this command to work you must be within the root directory of your dbt project.

 **Usage:**